What GDPR means for your recruitment agency

 Here's a brief overview of what you need to know about different data compliance regulations, starting with GDPR for recruitment.

-What GDPR means for recruitment agencies
+What GDPR in recruitment means for your agency

 Data compliance must be a high priority for recruitment agencies.
 Like any business, you’ll be dealing with financial records, client confidentiality, and other information that should be guarded.